 Posted: Apr 29 2025

 I made this trip to Ft.
-Pierce Inlet in hopes of observing a live Strombus pugilis form alatus, a species that is reappearing north along Florida's east coast from Palm Beach County after disappearing along this range about 35 years ago.
-My interest was attracted due to an observation reported on iNaturalist.
+Pierce Inlet in hopes of observing a live Strombus pugilis form alatus, a species that is reappearing north from Palm Beach County along Florida's east coast after disappearing along this range about 35 years ago.
+My interest was attracted due to recent observations reported on iNaturalist.
+Prior to these observations the last documented presence of this species at Ft.
+Pierce was as reported by Mikkelsen, Paula M., Mikkelsen, Paul S. and Karlen, David J. 1995.
+Molluscan Biodiversity In The Indian River Lagoon, Florida.
+Bulletin of Marine Science, 57(1): 94-127.

 My search area was on the northern side of the inlet channel.
 The habitat is one of soft, muddy sand and sparse seagrasses.
 I timed my visit for a -0.8 tide.